clef-men/article_zoo_popl/popl26-response-draft.md

 ### Review A

+> - Section 3.2 -- after reading this, I understand the problem being
+>   described, but I still didn't understand what solution you
+>   selected.
+Perhaps you can describe the reduction rules?

+This is a trick of proof engineering: technical and also a bit hard to explain...
+Suppose you have `let rec f = ... and g = ... in ...`.
+When we want to unfold the definition of `f` during reduction, we expand the body of `f` which contains (in the translated program) string variables `"f"` and `"g"`.
+At this point we do not want to substitute `"f"` and `"g"` with their definition, as this blows up in size, nor with `proj fg 0` and `proj fg 1` where `fg` would be the Coq identifier of the recursive group (and `proj` an operation that selects one of the recursive definitions), as this is less readable.

+So we use the following machinery:

+1. we define the whole recursive group, here `fg`, (each definition comes with its name as a string, and refers to its own name recursively or other mutual names as strings)

+2. we define convenient aliases `f` and `g` as these projections `proj fg 0` and `proj fg 1`; these are the names that user see.

+   So far this is standard for mutual recursion.
+But At this point the expansion machinery could not guess that during unfolding `"f"` should be translated into `f`, as `proj fg 0` does not carry the Coq values `f` and `g` (it would require a cyclic value).
+So there are more steps:

+3. We use the typeclass machinery to declare a-posteriori and globally that `f` is our preferred abbreviation for the first projection of `fg`, and `g` for the second abbreviation of `fg`.
+Zoo defines typeclasses `AsValRecs` and `AsValRecs'`, and we register one instance per recursive function in the group, with information on its position within the group, the group iself, and the list of all "preferred abbreviations" registered for this group.

+4. Our reduction function on embedded Zoo program will query the typeclass database when reducing calls to `f` or `g`: their code is substituted, and the embedded references to `"f"` and `"g"` in the code are replaced by direct references to the preferred abbreviations `f` and `g`, as found in the typeclass instance metadata.

+> - Section 3.3 -- I get why SC makes it sound to translate
+>   Atomic.get/Atomic.set to just loads/stores, but what I am confused
+>   about is, does that mean you don't have "plain" references at all?
+>   I.e. there's nothing that corresponds to the usual non-atomic "!"
+>   operator in OCaml?

+We translate ! like a normal load as well.
+(In the SC model there is no need to distinguish atomic from non-atomic accesses.)

 > - Section 4.1 -- I don't think the full chronology of when things were implemented is really necessary/the best use of space.

 Our intent was to suggest, in a fact-based way, that getting features integrated in the upstream OCaml compiler is in fact a significant source of work.
 (This is also a form of impact of our research, and show to our academic colleagues a bird's eye view of the dynamics involved could be of interest to some.)